ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 I am an active member of the R community in Argentina and Latin America.
 I have been part of RLadies Buenos Aires and am currently part of the RLadies global team and the LatinR organizing committee.

-As a champion, my project is to generate a package that makes census data available, homogenized and ready to use.
+As a Champion, my project is to generate a package that makes census data available, homogenized and ready to use.
 It would include the census data from 1970 to 2022.
 Having a package of census information will allow the public and private sectors, citizens and other actors in society to access current and historical information on Argentina's population, households and housing in a more accessible way.

 Being part of the program is an opportunity to have the guidance of an expert community on the topic.
 I feel that learning about package development is the next step in my career using R and as part of its community.

-I’m also looking forward to sharing experiences between Champions and learning from everyone during this process.
+I’m also looking forward to sharing experiences among the Champions and learning from everyone during this process.

 ## Liz Hare

 {{< figure src = "/img/team/liz-hare.jpg" width = "300" alt = "Profile photo of Liz Hare." caption = "<strong>Liz Hare - Dog Genetics LLC, ManyDogs Project, The Turing Way</strong>">}}

 I’m Liz Hare, PhD from New York, USA.
 I work on quantitative genetics and statistics for the working dog field, including research and evaluations for selective breeding.
 I serve as the Assistant Director for Data Management and Open Science at the ManyDogs Project, a consortium of researchers that aims to improve cognitive research by using larger data sets and open science practices.
-My project with the rOpenSci champions program is to improve my R code reviewing skills and apply them to ManyDogs and other open science projects.
+My project with the rOpenSci Champions Program is to improve my R code reviewing skills and apply them to ManyDogs and other open science projects.

 I also work on inclusion and accessibility in the R and open science communities with The Turing Way, UseR!, and Forwards with the perspective of a screen reader user.